dfairburn/tp/README.md

 <img src="https://github.com/dfairburn/tp/assets/47511336/48b17b4e-68ad-4d5b-af26-f60a70dcd0b5" width=200 />

 Tp is a command-line utility to create and reuse templated http requests.
+Tp was created as an alternative to GUI-based API dev tools.
+The driving motivation for tp was to build something that is:
+* simple to use
+* able to open all your templates and environment variables in any editor of your choice
+* modular and reusable
+* configurable at the point of execution (providing overrides on the command-line for variables that could change frequently)

 ---
 ## Quickstart